MatthewMattei/project-gutenberg-api/README.md

 # project-gutenberg-info-extractor
-# Collection of functions to extract web page information from Project Gutenberg website searches and book pages.
+# API to extract web page information from Project Gutenberg website searches and book pages.